 Nanette Horner lives in Atlantic City, N.J. together with Hans, Franz, Taco Belle, and The Bug—she challenges you to guess which are human and which are not!
 Nan is the vice president and general counsel for Hard Rock Hotel & Casino (Atlantic City).

 Nan started skating literally in the womb (her mom was a professional pairs skater).
 She followed in her mother’s footsteps as a skater with Ice Capades.
-After many years as a professional skater and dancer, her other (law) career brought her to Harrisburg, where she began skating with an adult synchro team and was welcomed into the sisterhood that is now known as Revolution Ice Unity.
+After many years as a professional skater and dancer, her other (law) career brought her to Harrisburg, where she began skating with Team Reflections Synchronized Skating Team and most recently, was welcomed into the sisterhood that is now known as Revolution Ice Unity.

 “We have to unify and watch our flag ascend.
 So come on!”-Nanette Horner, Revolution Ice Unity Skater